 ♦ 1st digit = Country of Manufacture: Z for Italy (even though it really is initially manufactured in Japan) ✅

 ♦ 2nd & 3rd digits = Manufacturer: FA for Fiat ✅

 - Next 5 digits (4 through 8) = “Vehicle Description Section” (“VDS”), as configured by Mazda & Fiat:

 ♦ 4th & 5th digits* = Platform Brand:

 NE for (Abarth brand)

-NF for (Fiat brand)
+NF for (Fiat and Abarth brands)

 …when did Abarths stop being assigned NE platform?
 I’m quite sure I remember readers reporting in the Fall of 2016, that their Abarths had NE assigned in their VIN, along with a different version of firmware, which is why I addended detailed information on the subject in my tweaks article.
 Perhaps Mazda decided to reclaim NE for the successor platform to the current NDs, now that Fiat vehicles are identified with their own WMI?

 Note: Wikipedia breaks it out differently (and incorrectly, I think) as NF for North American 124 Spiders and NE for European 124 Spiders.